rcmeng1q84/event-station/README.md

 ## Endcoding and Decoding with Morse code
 As suggested from the Vest team, we tried this library too, which follows the similar high level procedure, also unsuccessful.
+# The main takeaway is "Interrupt"
+For digital pins: it is 2 and 3 on the Mini.